 You can use Chapter 13 to prevent a foreclosure.
 Part of your three-year to five-year repayment plan can be used to make up mortgage payments and keep you current.
+You can also use the Court’s Loan Modification Program in Chapter 13, but not Chapter 7.
 It's important to discuss this with your bankruptcy lawyer before your home goes into foreclosure.

 Why do I need an attorney for Chapter 13?

 All bankruptcies are complicated, but Chapter 13 requires you to develop a repayment plan.
 This means negotiation with the Chapter 13 standing Trustee, and resolution of any objections to your proposed Chapter 13 Plan by creditors who would prefer to be fully reimbursed for your debt.
 An experienced bankruptcy lawyer knows how to negotiate down your outstanding debts to manageable levels and get your plan approved by the court.

 How does the automatic stay work in New Jersey?

 When you file for bankruptcy, the court issues an automatic stay pursuant to 11 U.S.C 362.
 This prevents creditors from pursuing your debt while the stay is in force.
 As long as you make timely payments on your repayment plan, your creditors cannot pursue the debt outside of the agreement.

 These are debts that cannot be discharged by the completion of your repayment plan.
 They must be paid in full.
 In New Jersey, most taxes, child support, spousal support, government fines or penalties, student loan debt, HOA fees, court-ordered restitution for crimes, and obligations for a personal injury lawsuit involving a DUI accident are all non-dischargeable.